riloh/Pngtato/README.md

 - ~~Add setting to modify the delay of when avatar reverts to idle picture after talking stops.~~ DONE
 - ~~Add support for "blinking" effect~~ DONE
 - ~~Add option to disable bouncing effect~~ DONE
-- Add support for multiple expressions (maybe?
-Need to investigate options)
+- Add support for multiple expressions (Almost done)

+\
+\
+\
+This project is licensed under the terms of the MIT license.